Nepomorpha/ConservFinder/README.md

 # ConservFinder
 The ConservFinder is a script designed to identify conserved sequences of certain leenght that are near same (occuance is above certain threshold) within alighment block of MAF file.
-The aim of this script
+The aim of this script is to assist in studies of genomic conservation across different species.

 ## Features
 **Input**: MAF file, names of species of interest, threshold.